turingschool/front-end-curriculum/projects/module-1/spaceport-solo.md

 ## Iterations

-### 0: Practice Variables, Primitives, Functions, Arrays, Objects, and Classes
+### 0: Practice Variables, Primitives, Functions, Arrays, and Objects
   - In the `src/` directory, you'll find a file called 'warm-up.js'.
 Read through the instructions in the file carefully.
 The exercises in this file will help you to complete the rest of the iterations